Restaurant KPIs: 5 Key Performance Indicators for Restaurants

 Which restaurant KPIs are most important?
 Hear what real restaurateurs think.

-If I had a dollar for every time I used the word “data-driven” in the past six months, I’d maybe have enough money to open a restaurant.
-Data is driving business these days, especially in the highly competitive restaurant industry.
+Data is the driving force behind successful businesses these days, especially in the highly competitive restaurant industry.
 Toast’s 2017 Restaurant Technology Report found that 48% of restaurant owners check key restaurant KPIs on a daily basis.
-Because she who has the most cash flow, lowest prime cost, best RevPASH, and highest retention rate - wins.

-While it may not be possible to define the “silver bullet” of restaurant metrics that determines the success or failure of the business, we should talk about where to focus.
+While it may not be possible to define the “silver bullet” of restaurant metrics that determines the success or failure of the business, it's important to figure out where to focus.

 So, which restaurant KPI is the most important?
-Check out some expert opinions and vote in the poll below.
+Check out some expert opinions below.

 Restaurant Key Performance Indicators to Measure